fastqe/fastqe/README.md

 ## Roadmap

 - [x] Rearrange emoji to use more realistic ranges (i.e > 60 use uncommon emoji) and remove inconsistencies
-- [ ] Add conversion to emoji sequence format, with/without binning, for compressed fastq data
+- [ ] ~Add conversion to emoji sequence format, with/without binning, for compressed fastq data~ fits into https://github.com/fastqe/fastqe-convert/
 - [ ] Rewrite conversion to standalone function for use in iPython etc.
 - [ ] Teaching resources
 - [ ] Test data and unit tests
-- [ ] Add FASTA mode for nucleotide and proteins emoji
+- [ ] ~Add FASTA mode for nucleotide and proteins emoji~ see https://github.com/fastqe/fastqe-convert/
 - [ ] MultiQC plugin

+Rather convert to emoji than summarise?
+We've just started `fastqe-convert` for that: https://github.com/fastqe/fastqe-convert/

 ## Scale